 This includes any pupils who have an emotional, social or mental health need that is impacting on their ability to learn.
 Mrs Linsley, our Deputy Headteacher, offers pastoral support and promotes well being for pupils and parents, call her for an appointment.
 Members of staff visit all new to EYFS starters in their nurseries and homes, with several school based visits for children and parents.
 We have an excellent relationship with the local secondary school and the transition is exciting and vibrant across the Summer term.
 Transition is tailored to meet the needs of individual children.

 The school invites parents and members of the community in regularly to a wide variety of events.
 We have a rigorous and unique SMSC programme that staff follow as well as excellent support from the school nurse and the local police.
-Attendance is maintained at between 95 – 98% and is outstanding because pupils enjoy school.
-The school has continually been graded as outstanding for behaviour from both Ofsted and SIAMS and children are proud of their school and motto ‘Team GL XL’.
+Pre pandemic the school’s attendance was consistently maintained at between 95 – 98%, we have been working with parents and the local authority to return to these percentages as covid rates recede.
+The school has regularly been graded as outstanding for behaviour from both Ofsted and SIAMS and children are proud of their school and the core values which underpin it.

-The school adheres to its behaviour policy and works with parents if behaviour is inappropriate.
+The school adheres to its behaviour policy, reviewing it each year, working in partnership with parents to help pupils fully engage with learning.
 The school can assess and analyse behaviour and has links to other behaviour support teams.

 Sensory and/or Physical Difficulties

 This area includes children with hearing impairment, visual impairment, multi-sensory impairment and physical difficulties.

 The staff are trained in the care of medical and health conditions.
 The building is well equipped with access to a wide range of specialist support and medical professionals.